devism/op1-notator/README.md

 # op1-notator
-64 step notator for endless sequencer
+64 step notator for the endless sequencer on the Op-1 synthesizer

 Live version: http://devism.github.io/op1-notator/